ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-18a.md

 ## [Control Table, Data, Address](#control-table-data-address)
 The Control Table is a structure that consists of multiple Data fields to store status of the DYNAMIXEL or to control the DYNAMIXEL.
 Users can check current status of the DYNAMIXEL by reading a specific Data from the Control Table with Read Instruction Packets.
 WRITE Instruction Packets enable users to control the DYNAMIXEL by changing specific Data in the Control Table.
 The Address is a unique value when accessing a specific Data in the Control Table with Instruction Packets.
 In order to read or write data, users must designate a specific Address in the Instruction Packet.
 Please refer to [Protocol] for more details about Instruction Packets.

-`Note` Two's complement is applied for the negative value.
+**NOTE** : Two's complement is applied for the negative value.
 For more information, please refer to [Two's complement] from Wikipedia.
 {: .notice--warning}

 ### [Area (EEPROM, RAM)](#area-eeprom-ram)